STATE OF AFFAIRS: New England Battles Back In The Drug Epidemic

 Maine enacted a bill to prevent opioid addiction and help close the gateway to heroin abuse by limiting the strength and duration of opioid prescriptions while requiring prescribers to participate in the PMP (Prescription Monitoring Program), undergo addiction training and submit opioid scripts electronically.
 LePage signed the bill we wrote about last year to fund the uninsured and expanded access to detox facilities in the state.
 That $3.5 million was on top of the $72 million Maine spent on addiction treatment for the uninsured in 2015.
 Facing a shortage of state police and other state law enforcement personnel due to the recruitment and retention problems, Governor LePage proposed and the legislature enacted bills to increase the number of MDEA agents by 10 and to increase salaries for law enforcement officers by up to 18%.

 In 2014, more than 80 million opioid pills were prescribed to nearly 350,000 people in Maine.
 That’s ⅓ of the adult population taking a pill a day for 8 months.
-In MaineCare, the state cut opioid prescriptions in half in the past few years by setting limits on script sizes and encouraging alternative pain management techniques such as chiropractic care and physical therapy.
+In MaineCare, the state cut opioid prescriptions in half in the past few years by setting limits on script sizes and encouraging alternative pain management techniques such as chiropractic procedures and physical therapy.

 When we last wrote about New Hampshire, there was such a lack of treatment beds for addiction that they were only able to actually treat 4-6% of the population within the state.
 In the last year, all regions in the state have been busy working on 2 big priorities – identifying assets and gaps in their mental health and substance abuse prevention, intervention, treatment and recovery resources and participating in the state’s Community Narcan Education and Distribution Initiative.